 It would seem that the author of the regulation changes has confused the terms geometric centre and the geographical centre.
 A formula for calculation of the geometric centre has not been included in the regulation or explanatory notes, as it should.
 The Minister, and the Parliamentary Counsel's Office legislative drafter, probably do not understand the mathematics of the calculation involved and hence its impact.
-The Explanatory Note does not explain the purpose or effect of using a geometric centre (called a centroid in mathematics) of six or more new wells, in relation to the location of existing wells.
+The Explanatory Note does not explain the purpose or effect of using a geometric centre of six or more new wells, in relation to the location of existing wells.